Robert D. Grey: UC Riverside

 As acting chancellor, Grey oversaw completion of the final proposal for the UCR School of Medicine and gained approval for a new School of Public Policy.

 UC Davis

 In his 30-plus year career at UC Davis, Grey served as chief academic and financial office, chief governance official for UC Davis Medical Center and as an executive vice chancellor before leaving in 2001.

 Grey was a well-regarded faculty member at UC Davis, emphasizing on research in the biology of fertilization and cell biology.
 He has been a reviewer and consultant for professional journals as well.

 Educational Background

-Grey completed his undergraduate education at Phillips University in Oklahoma with a B.S. degree in biologie, and subsequently earned a Ph.D. from Washington University in St. Louis.
+Grey completed his undergraduate education at Phillips University in Oklahoma with a B.S. degree in biology, and subsequently earned a Ph.D. from Washington University in St. Louis.
 He also conducted post-graduate research at Washington University.

 Awards and honors

 A partial list of awards and honors.